Quadrant Chart

 Quadrant charts divide a space into four sections based on two axes.
 They are perfect for priority matrices, risk assessments, and strategic analysis frameworks like the Eisenhower Matrix.

-Section titled “What You Get”Mermaid Studio provides basic support for quadrant charts:
+Section titled “IDE Support”Mermaid Studio provides enhanced support for quadrant charts:

 Quick Syntax Reference